Goda’s Slave – Chapter 13: Full of Kanna Rava

 “Then why didn’t you object?
 Can’t Middlelanders choose their jobs?”

-“Most people do choose their jobs—but I never have.
+“Most people do choose their jobs—but I don’t.
 I go wherever the Mother tells me.
 That’s all.”

 The Mother.
 Kanna still wasn’t sure what the woman meant by that—if it was the Goddess that she spoke of, or the government that represented the Goddess, or both.
 Either way, she couldn’t understand how someone could be so open-eyed and conscious about being so blindly led.

-She did not contemplate for long, though.
+But she did not contemplate for long.
 Her mind kept growing distracted.
 She kept seeing the shape of Goda’s body and she kept warring with herself, caught between her natural tendency to extract some strange pleasure out of what she was seeing and the touch of shame she had for looking so intently.

 Goda did not say anything, but she stared back.
 She was standing in the water, small leaves and twigs floating close, collecting along her narrow hips as the tiny waves of the pool lapped lightly against her.
 Kanna’s eyes followed the distinct lines of the bottom of Goda’s torso, down to where they disappeared into the water.